ernesto-aleman01/SYSC4907-SAV/README.md

 1. Exit Ros with ctrl+c in the ROS console.
 Do this before closing Airsim, which should be relaunched for every test run to start from a known situation in Airsim.

 2. To create a new test route, download a standard installation of Python for the desktop (ROS' installation of it does not come with Tkinter).
 In a command prompt, navigate to the cloned project directory, go to src/mapping_navigation/scripts and execute "python TestGUI.py" to launch the route making GUI.
-The command "pip install Pillow" may need to be done first.
+The command "pip install Pillow" and "pip install networkx" need to be done first.

-    > In the GUI, click "Create" followed by "straight road".
-Then click the new "RoadSegmentType.STRAIGHT" label to the right of the map.
-Then click "Create" follwed by "lane".
-Then click the new "[]" label under the previously selected RoadSegementType label.
-Then click "Create" then "path".
-Now start clicking points on the map to add points.
-Repeat these steps for intersections and other paths that do not involve intersections.
+    > In the GUI, simply click on any red node illustrated on the map and the shortest path will be generated.
     >
-    > **IMPORTANT**: Make sure your first point is where the vehicle starts in the AirSim environment
-    >
-    > Afterwards, click the first "empty path" label to the right of the map.
-Then click all of the created points on the map.
-    >
-    > Click "File", "save coords", and create a new file under the src/mapping_navigation/paths directory.
+    > Click "File" then "save coords" to save your desired path.

 3. To use the new test route, add the path argument to the end of the roslaunch command: `roslaunch central_control full_system.launch path:=new_coords.pickle`